AMIGA-IAA/hcg-16/README.md

 won't be overwritten by default and may cause the pipeline to crash or not generate the desired output.

 ## Pre-requisites
-Please make sure you have `docker` installed on your computer before running `run.sh`.
-[Here](https://docs.docker.com/install/) are instructions on how to install docker.
-For the pipeline to execute succesfully it will require approximately 10 GB of free space.
-Also be aware that `docker` requires sudo access and may request the password during some steps of the pipeline.
+For the pipeline to execute succesfully it will require approximately 20 GB of free space.
+Approximately 10 GB will be used in the directory where the pipeline is executed, and about 9 GB will be used in `~/.udocker`.

 # 2) Plots for HCG-16 Project on the cloud